 MHCET Law Exam Pattern 2026

 To study 5-year LLB and 3-year LLB courses at colleges accepting MH CET Law, aspiring lawyers must know the MH CET for Law 2026 exam pattern.
-Knowing the examination pattern will help them understand the subjects from which questions are asked in the Law CET Maharashtra question paper, the number of sections in the question paper and the weightage for each section.
+Knowing the examination pattern will help them understand the subjects from which questions are asked in the Law CET Maharashtra question paper, the number of sections in the question paper and the section weight.

 MH CET Exam Pattern 2026 for 5-year LLB